Please clean their containers often - it is not good for them to live in their own waste.

 The Adult Butterfly

 Adults usually emerge in the mid-morning.
 When the pupa is very dark and the orange and black wings are visible, check it often to increase your chances of observing this amazing event.
 Some Monarchs die in the pupa stage.
 If your pupa has been very dark for over 48 hours, it is probably dead.
 Allow the newly emerged adult plenty of time to inflate its wings and for the wings to dry before handling (3-4 hours).
 To hold a butterfly, always hold all 4 wings at once in their vertical position.
-For record keeping, adults can be marked with a permanent very fine felt tip pen (like a fine point Sharpie) by writing a number on the hind wings.
 Despite what you may have heard, it is alright to handle Monarchs, even touching their wings, if you do it carefully.
 Because they live a long time, and many of them withstand a rigorous migratory flight, they are relatively sturdy.
 A few scales may come off during handling, but this will not hurt the butterfly.
 Many other butterflies and moths are much more fragile.

 If you keep the adults, they should have a cage large enough to allow flight.
 Hanging or wooden frame cages are examples of cages that work well for adults.
 Adults do not need to be fed until the day after they emerge.
 After this they should be fed daily.
 They can be fed in a variety of ways.
 Fresh cut flowers can be placed in containers and put in the cage, a small dish or jar lid containing a sponge saturated with a 20% honey/water solution can be set in the cage, or fresh fruit such as watermelons, honeydew or cantaloupe melons can be cut and set in the cage.
 These should be changed daily to prevent fermentation.
 "Juicy-Juice" purchased from a grocery store can substitute for the honey water solution.
 We also have a non-fermenting artificial nectar mix available.
 To encourage feeding in any of the above methods, place the front feet into the solution and the butterfly will sometimes unwind the proboscis and start feeding.
 If the butterfly does not unwind its proboscis after several tries, place a probe or pin in the loop of the proboscis and pull the pin away from the head so the proboscis is extended and touches the honey solution.
 Once the proboscis is in the nectar solution, the butterfly is feeding.